Greg Zuerlein

-Early years
+Early life

 Zuerlein was born in Lincoln, Nebraska, and graduated from Lincoln Pius X in 2006.
-In 2004, Zuerlein set a Nebraska state record for field goals in a season, converting 12-of-16 attempts with a long of 52 yards.
+As a junior in 2004, Zuerlein set a Nebraska state record for field goals in a season, converting 12-of-16 attempts with a long of 52 yards.

 His successful play would earn him Nebraska All-State and All-Class honors as a junior and senior.

+He also practiced soccer and was a 2005 Sports Illustrated preseason high school All-American.

 College career

-Zuerlein attended the University of Nebraska Omaha (UNO) for three seasons but sat out the 2010 season with a hip injury.
-Zuerlein set the UNO school record of 61 consecutive PATs while converting 19 of 26 field goal attempts.
+Zuerlein accepted a football scholarship from the NCAA Division II University of Nebraska Omaha (UNO).
+As a sophomore in 2008, he set a school record with 61 consecutive extra points made.

+As a junior in 2009, he set school records with 17 field goals in a single-season (17-for-23) extra points in a career with 131.
+He made a career-long 52-yard field goal against West Texas A&M University in the Kanza Bowl.
+He finished the season 9 field goals shy of the school all-time career record of 45.

+As a senior in 2010, he was given a medical redshirt with a hip injury.

-UNO canceled its football program in 2011, and he moved to another Mid-America Intercollegiate Athletics Association school, Missouri Western State University, in 2011.
-There, he set an NCAA Division II record of 21 consecutive field goals, nine of which were beyond 50 yards, including two from 58 yards.
-He had a .952 field goal percentage, completing 23 of 24 attempts, which was the highest of any NCAA player in any division with 12 or more attempts in 2011, as he averaged 10.7 points per game.
+In 2011, UNO canceled its football program so Zuerlein was forced to transfer to another Mid-America Intercollegiate Athletics Association school, Missouri Western State University.
+There, he set the NCAA Division II record of 21 consecutive field goals, nine of which were beyond 50 yards.
+He set the school record with a 58-yard field goal against Northwest Missouri State University twice.
+He had a .952 field goal percentage by making 23 of 24 attempts, which was the highest of any NCAA player in any division with 12 or more attempts in 2011 as he averaged 10.7 points per game.